Barbagallo Raceway - Western Australia's Motorsport Hub

 Peter Brock was the Wanneroo touring car king

-The championship did not return to Barbagallo until 1978.
+The championship did not return to Barbagallo race track until 1978.
 The 1978 event consisted of two heats and the Holden Dealer Team scored a 1-2-3 finish in the overall results, with Peter Brock taking victory over John Harvey and Wayne Negus.

 In the following years, Peter Brock became the most successful driver at Barbagallo Raceway, taking five overall victories until 1997.
 Many famous racers won the Westen Australia’s round of the championship, such were Allan Grice, Jim Richards, Glenn Seton, Dick Johnson, John Bowe, Mark Skaife, Alan Jones…